hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1900
 It is cold outside, we steer from inside, pulling ropes between the washboards.
 We're going northeast, in light winds.

-# Plant-based diet
+# Preserving Food

-For the past 7 years, we have followed a plant-based diet for health, ethical and environmental reasons.
-Appropriately planned plant-based diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.

 Planning provisions ahead is important, a lot of the places may not have specialty items like nutritional yeast, miso, dried legumes, dried beans, quality wholegrain flour, flax seeds and B12 supplements (see Pino's pantry for ingredient descriptions).
 If planning to spend time in countries where these aren't available, we stock up ahead of time, based on how much of each we typically eat in a week.

-We keep a lot of shelf-stable tofu aboard, a product that is a source of calcium (makes sure it is calcium-set) and protein.
+We keep a lot of shelf-stable tofu aboard, a good source of calcium when calcium-set, and of protein.
 We use tofu to make sauces and sautees.
 For iodine, we carry iodized salt and seaweed (wakame or nori).
 Other essentials, like omega-6 (LA, linoleic acid), are found in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.

-Staples like oats and flour are found everywhere, varying in price and quality.
+Staples like oats and flour are found everywhere.
 There will always be fresh vegetables available, but the selection can be poor at times.
 Carrying dried versions of these foods, like dried peas or daikon, can help in a bind.
 We also preserve food whenever possible.

 > "You don’t need to be an expert to preserve food, or any fancy technology.
 Just a container, some salt, and trust in the world of bacteria and fungi." — A. Vansintjan, 2017.

-Lacto-fermentation is easy to do, requiring only vegetables, salt and water—no canning, refrigeration or fancy equipement is necessary.
+Lacto-fermentation is easy to do, requiring only vegetables, salt and water.
 We make sauerkraut, and other pickled vegetables (carrots, beet root, garlic etc).
 There are many other ways to preserve vegetables, like nuka (japanese technique) and with miso.
 Fermentated foods are nutritious, unlike canned foods.
 As Alex Lewin, author of *Real Food Fermentation and Kombucha, Kefir, and Beyond*, said: "With canning you kill all of the microbes and seal it hermetically.
 With fermentation you invite the microbes you want and don’t let in the ones you don’t.
 Fermentation is diplomacy and canning is a massacre."

 Below is a list of rules that we go by, when choosing what to eat: